skyboyer/backend/README.md

-Test exercise for PHP Developer position
+Test exercise for PHP Developer position.

 You can launch the project with 'docker-compose up' command.
-All url are accessible at localhost/index.php/<url>
+All url are accessible at: localhost/index.php/<route_path>

 Initial task: